Norm Van Brocklin: Los Angeles Rams

-Van Brocklin was selected 37th overall in the 1949 NFL Draft, taken in the fourth round by the Los Angeles Rams.
-Teams were not sure if he planned to play the 1949 season in college or not, so he fell in the draft, conducted in December 1948.
+Van Brocklin was selected 37th overall in the 1949 NFL draft, taken in the fourth round by the Los Angeles Rams.
+Teams were not sure if he planned to play the 1949 season in college, so he fell in the draft, conducted in December 1948.
 Van Brocklin signed with the Rams in July and joined a team that already had a star quarterback, Bob Waterfield.
 Beginning in 1950, new Rams coach Joe Stydahar solved his problem by platooning Waterfield and Van Brocklin.
 The 1950 Rams scored a then-record 466 points (38.8 per game – which is still a record) with a high octane passing attack featuring Tom Fears and Elroy "Crazy Legs" Hirsch.
 Fears led the league and set a new NFL record with 84 receptions.
 Van Brocklin and Waterfield finished 1–2 in passer rating as well.
 They were defeated by the Cleveland Browns in the 1950 title game, 30–28.

 In 1951, Van Brocklin and Waterfield again split quarterbacking duties and the Rams again won the West.
 That year, Hirsch set an NFL record with 1,495 receiving yards and tied Don Hutson's record of 17 touchdown receptions.
 This time, the Rams won the title rematch against Cleveland, 24–17.
-Waterfield (9-24, 125 yards) took most of the snaps at the L.A.
-Coliseum, but Van Brocklin (4-6, 128 yards) threw a game-winning 73-yard touchdown pass to Fears.
+Waterfield (9–24, 125 yards) took most of the snaps at the L.A.
+Coliseum, but Van Brocklin (4–6, 128 yards) threw a game-winning 73-yard touchdown pass to Fears.
 It was the Rams' only NFL championship while originally based in southern California; their next came in 1999, several years after the move east to St. Louis.
 After returning to Los Angeles for the 2016 season, the Rams subsequently won Super Bowl LVI in 2022.